 Simmer broth for an additional 20 minutes.
 Set aside 1/2 cup of the broth.

-- Chop chicken as finely as possible.
+Chop chicken as finely as possible.
 You can use a food processor for this step.
 Grind into a fine meal.

 - Add the chicken and the ham and continue to cook until the sauce boils.
 Refrigerate for about 3 hours until sauce is cool throughout.
 NOTE: for quick cooling, you can spread the sauce on a baking dish.
 The thin layer will help speed up the cooling process.

 Make sure your hands are well floured to prevent stickiness.
 You can also use a small cookie scoop to make the process go a lot quicker.
 The ideal size for the croquettes is about 1".